 Through this work, we aim to characterize transdiagnostic neurobehavioral mechanisms underlying externalizing and related behaviors.
 Current projects include, for example, examinations of differential associations between components of temperamental Disinhibition and executive functioning and various outcomes of interest (e.g., aggression, substance use, psychopathy).
-Additionally, we are currently working on studies examining neuroscientific and genomic correlates of psychopathology-relevant processes.
+Additionally, we are currently working on studies examining neuroscientific correlates of psychopathology-relevant processes.

 Representative recent publications: